 If you plan to continue caring for an older patient, consider taking time to learn about his or her life.
 A life history is an excellent investment.
 It helps to understand the patient.
-It also strengthens the clinician-patient relationship by showing your interest in the patient as a person.
+It also strengthens the doctor-patient relationship by showing your interest in the patient as a person.

 Be alert for information about the patient's relationships with others, thoughts about family members or coworkers, typical responses to stress, and attitudes toward aging, illness, work, and death.
 This information may help you interpret the patient's concerns and make appropriate recommendations.

 Understanding a person's life and daily routine can help you to understand how your patient's lifestyle might affect his or her health care.
 To this end, determine if the patient is an informal caregiver for others.
 Many older people care for spouses, elderly parents, or grandchildren.
-A patient's willingness to report symptoms sometimes depends on whether the patient thinks he or she can "afford to get sick," in view of family responsibilities.
+A patient's willingness to report symptoms sometimes depends on if the patient thinks he or she can "afford to get sick" in view of family responsibilities.

-House calls by a health care professional are an excellent way to find out about a patient's home life.
-If that's not possible, try to learn some details about the patient's home life: "Do you use oil or gas heat?
-Have steep stairs to navigate?
-Own a pet?
+House calls by a healthcare professional are an excellent way to find out about a patient's home life.
+If that's not possible, try to learn some details about the patient's home life during the interview: “Do you use oil or gas heat?
+Do you have steep stairs to navigate?
+Do you own a pet?
 Can you get to the grocery store or pharmacy on your own?
 Are you friendly with anyone in the neighborhood?”